-In sum, our study ends up with even the smallest of the bracketing cash arms costing more than HD, while the GD Large arm provides a very close cost counterfactual to the Combined arm.
-12 It is important to remember in looking at our results, then, that the GD arms cost more than HD, and only through the linearity assumption in our cost-equivalence comparison can we recover the expected impacts of cash transfers at the cost-equivalent benchmarking amount.
+In sum, our study ends up with even the smallest of the bracketing cash arms costing more than HD, while the GD Large arm provides a very close cost counterfactual to the Combined arm.12 It is important to remember in looking at our results, then, that the GD arms cost more than HD, and only through the linearity assumption in our cost-equivalence comparison can we recover the expected impacts of cash transfers at the cost-equivalent benchmarking amount.
+An implication for future work is that using wider brackets, and incorporating bounds on the take-up rate into those brackets, may be reasonable given the substantial uncertainty we have uncovered moving from ex-ante to ex-post cost estimates.13

-12The lower final costs arise primarily from two factors.
+$^{^{12}}$ The lower final costs arise primarily from two factors.
 First, compliance was lower than expected given that we were working with a group who had expressed willingness to participate in HD.
-Second, the expost costing revealed
+Second, while the ex-ante costing had been based heavily on the spend in the study year and the number treated in the study year, the ex post

-II.F.
-Surveys and Outcome Measurement
+2.6 Surveys and Outcome Measurement